 In contrast, global-in-time existence of stretched, infinite energy solutions of the 2D ideal MHD equations in $\R^2$ was established in \cite{Minkyu} for positive Elsasser initial data.
 With these results in mind, and noticing that the vanishing of $b(x,t)$ and $b_x(x,t)$ in \eqref{spf}-ii) at a point $x=x_0\in[0,1]$ implies the vanishing of the entire field $\bfb(x,\bfx',t)$ at $x=x_0$, one of the recurring themes in this work will be the role that a zero of $b(x,t)$ and/or $b_x(x,t)$ may play in the formation (or suppression) of a finite-time singularity in a solution of the generalized system \eqref{gmhd}.
 For additional results on the global regularity of infinite energy solutions of the incompressible MHD, Euler, inviscid Boussinesq, and Navier-Stokes equations, we direct the reader to \cite{gibbon1, gibbon4, constantin2, childress, Okamoto1, Sarria0, Sarria01, sarria1, sarria2}.
-Moreover, the reader may refer to, e.g., \cite{Kim} and \cite{Minkyu} for local-wellposedness results for infinite-energy solutions of the type considered here in Sobolev and Besov spaces.